Pork Tenderloin Glaze Brown Sugar

 I tend to baste the pork once or twice during the oven cycle, but the more you do it the better the glaze will be.

-The advantage of this meal is that because it is so quick to prepare you can still have a simple pork roast dinner during the week which can be on the table in an hour, without too much actual time being involved in preparation.
+The advantage of this meal is that because it is so quick to prepare you can still have a simple pork roast dinner during the week which can be on the table in less than an hour, without too much actual time being involved in the preparation.

 So, prepare your glaze and vegetables, put the meat in the oven, pour a glass of wine and relax while your dinner prepares itself.